TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day12.md

 We talked about handling merge conflicts with Git.
 If you have questions, ask your peers or me. :-)

+There's lots of good write-ups out there, as well.
+One I found via GoodOlGoogleSearch™ is http://githowto.com/resolving_conflicts.

 # errors, try/catch/finally, throw

 ```